one day the woman awoke

 like a silk rope threaded through her flesh

-or the way a mountain tremors beneath the running of wild cows
+or the way a mountain tremors beneath the running of buffalo

 or like falling, as a sand dune crumbles.